Svrf/svrf-ios-sdk/README.md

 If you have questions or need support, please [create a ticket][Support] in the `svrf-api` GitHub repository.

+## Attribution

+SVRF requires developers to provide attribution.
+Please read our [documentation][Docs Attribution] and [terms of service][TOS] to learn about attribution requirements.

+## Rate Limits

+The SVRF API has a generous rate limit.
+Please read our [documentation][Docs Rate Limits] to learn about API rate limits.

 ## Installation

 ### CocoaPods